Glider (Belfast): EWAY

 EWAY was a proposed bus rapid transit route to be built to link Dundonald in County Down with Belfast City Centre.
 It was to be about 5.5 mi long.

 In January 2007 David Cairns MP, then Regional Development Minister of Northern Ireland, announced that engineering consultants WS Atkins PLC were to undertake economic feasibility studies on rapid transit proposals for Belfast, including assessing the Belfast Metropolitan Transport Plan (BMTP) proposals for the EWAY rapid transit scheme which would run between Dundonald and Belfast city centre.
 A report was expected around mid-2007.
 Both the Regional Transportation Strategy (RTS) for Northern Ireland and the BMTP recognised the value of introducing rapid transit services in Belfast.

 Originally much of the EWAY was to be routed along the trackbed of what had been the main line of the Belfast and County Down Railway (BCDR) between the site of Ballymacarrett Junction in East Belfast and the former Dundonald railway station in County Down.
-In 2003–04 the Knock Valley Relief Sewer was laid along 7.5 km of the former BCDR trackbed, flowing from Dundonald to Ballymacarrett.
+In 2003–2004 the Knock Valley Relief Sewer was laid along 7.5 km of the former BCDR trackbed, flowing from Dundonald to Ballymacarrett.
 The sewer is aligned so as not to jeopardise EWAY's then-proposed use of the trackbed.

 However, the trackbed had already been re-used to create the Comber Greenway pedestrian and cycle route.
 A campaign group called "Greenway to Stay" was formed to lobby for EWAY to be re-routed along Upper Newtownards Road.
 In October 2011 it was announced that EWAY would not include the Comber Greenway in its route.

 At first both light rail and bus rapid transit were considered as options.
-Light rail was eliminated on cost grounds, and the entire Belfast Rapid Transit project has now replaced by the Glider bus rapid transit.
+Light rail was eliminated on cost grounds, and the entire Belfast Rapid Transit project has now been replaced by the Glider bus rapid transit.

 CITI Belfast

-The CITI was a proposed light-rail route that would have served the under-construction Titanic Quarter and George Best Belfast City Airport in Belfast, Northern Ireland.
+The CITI was a proposed light-rail route that would have served the Titanic Quarter and George Best Belfast City Airport.
 A report revealed that there were not enough people in the city to justify the project, instead recommending the use of a bus network to save costs.
 The Glider bus rapid transit system began operating in 2018.
 It would have been part of a wider network, including the EWAY and WWAY routes.